Changissnz/selfinterest/README.md

 war between aristocrats and commoners, build-ups in tension that led to armed conflict.
 Civilization encourages liberties not found in wartime situations.
-Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image in their desired perfection and scale of recipients to the image.
-The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a generalization on the lack of effectiveness in some images projected from human beings, such as those representative of peace, prosperity, and egalitarianism.
+Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
+The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a consequentialist generalization on the lack of effectiveness in some images projected from human beings, such as those representative of peace, prosperity, and egalitarianism.
 The proponents of physical war no longer see the value in these images, composed of select qualities from the from-oneself, as-is, and what-is of some human